General Laws and FAQs about Circumcision

 Rabbi Levy has been the mohel for many Bris /Circumcisions throughout the state of Colorado.
-A large percentage of his work as a mohel is in the state of Colorado, outside of Denver.
-Many of Denver's leading Rabbis, pediatricians and midwives, recommend him as a mohel for Bris circumcisions.
+A large percentage of his work as a rabbi mohel is in the state of Colorado, outside of Denver.
+Many of Denver's leading Rabbis, pediatricians and midwives, recommend him as a certified mohel for Bris circumcisions.

 What is a Mohel?